Dr. Ch. Shashi Kumar1, Dr. B. Rami Reddy2, Dr. N. Phani Kumar3

 Thus

-Theorem 3 applies and guarantees the existence in of at
+Theorem 3 applies and guarantees the existence in

 least one fixed point for